ferristseng/rust-nnet/README.md

 *The extra padding on the input and hidden layers are for the bias nodes.*

+### configuring neural net

 `P` is the parameter that is used to configure the neural network.
-The easiest way to start is just to configure it with some default parameters (sigmoid activation function, +1 bias nodes, and a default weight function).
+The easiest way to start is just to configure it with some bundled parameters (sigmoid activation function, +1 bias nodes, and a default weight function).

 ```